Backing Local Firms Fund

 Backed by the Backing Local Firms Fund, this project shows how education, health, and the foundational economy can come together to create a stronger, more resilient Wales—one Food Hour at a time.

-Backing Local Firms Fund – Building Skills for Life with the Food Hour Read More »
+Building skills for life with the Food Hour Project Read More »

 a group of children preparing and eating food